June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 back on and come in second place.
 He was almost dead last in the beginning, and all of a sudden his energy rush paid off.
 All our bets were 'to show' which

 means you win if your horse comes in first, second or third place, so the odds are a bit more in your favor.
-One race, in honor of today being my dad's
+One race, in honor of today being my dad's birthday,

-enormous.
-It was interesting to read all about the horses that have won the various Kentucky Derbies over the years and the select few that won the Triple
+interesting to read all about the horses that have won the various Kentucky Derbies over the years and the select few that won the Triple Crown.
+They also had

-Crown.
-They also had areas that told about other great horses such as Man-O-War and War Admiral, who by the way was the horse that Seabiscuit beat at the
+areas that told about other great horses such as Man-O-War and War Admiral, who by the way was the horse that Seabiscuit beat at the infamous Match Race.

-infamous Match Race.
 It's always a good day when you can visit a place with such history and be able to view such glorious horses.
 Kentucky is amazing.

 May 19th - Louisville Slugger Museum and factory - Louisville, Kentucky